Victoria045/portfolio/README.md

 # Portfolio
-My personal portfolio landing page.revious
+My personal portfolio landing page.
 # Author
 This landing page is made by Victoria Beryl, a software developer.
 ## Description
 This is my personal portfolio landing page, it highlights my skill sets.
 Areas I am proficient in.
 An about me section with details about who I am.
-My background, the types of work I have been part of in the p years.
+My background, the types of work I have been part of in the past years.
 And a list of projects I have done.
 ## Setup/Installation Requirements
 * Install you preferred browser